A Theory of Statistical Inference for Ensuring the Robustness of Scientific Results: Related Work and Discussion

 \subsubsection{Mathematical equivalence of hacking intervals to other problems, but with different meaning}

 In some contexts, hacking intervals bear mathematical equivalence to other problems, which means we can leverage existing methods in some cases.
 Prescriptively-constrained hacking intervals often fall under a form of sensitivity analysis \citep{Leamer10}.
 If we consider uncertainty in the inputs to a mathematical model (usually in an applied-math context), they fall under the field of Uncertainty Quantification.
 If we consider uncertainty in prior specification, they fall under Robust Bayesian Analysis.
 If we consider uncertainty in assumptions for causal inference, they fall under (causal) Sensitivity Analysis.
 See \citet{ghanem}, \citet{berger1994}, and \citet{liu} for overviews of these fields, respectively.
 Uncertainty Quantification provides useful computational tools, like Monte-Carlo simulation and surrogate models \citep{sudret}.
-In the latter two methods, theoretical bounds on effect estimates have been proven. \citet{berger1990} determines the range of a posterior quantity priors contained in a certain class.
-In causal inference we can find the range of effect estimates subject to an unmeasured confounder being within specified bounds on its relationship to both the treatment and the outcome \citep{lin, Vanderweele}.
+In the latter two methods, theoretical bounds on effect estimates have been proven. \citet{berger1990} determines the range of a posterior quantity for priors contained in a certain class.
+In linear regression, DFBETAS and DFFITS measure the change in a coefficient and a prediction of a linear model, respectively, when a single observation is removed and can be computed without refitting the model \citep{belsley}.
+These results can be used to compute tethered hacking intervals for linear models when the space of data-adjustment functions includes those that remove a single observation.
+In causal inference, we can find the range of effect estimates subject to an unmeasured confounder being within specified bounds on its relationship to both the treatment and the outcome \citep{lin, Vanderweele}.
 If we think of an unmeasured confounder as an additional feature created by a researcher, we can use these results to find the prescriptively-constrained hacking interval under this researcher degree of freedom.
 We applied this idea in Section \ref{sec:ex_feat}.
 Tethered hacking intervals are equivalent to profile likelihood confidence intervals \citep{Bjornstad1990} when the loss function corresponds to a likelihood.
-We discussed this in more detain in Section \ref{sec:profile}.
+We discuss this in more detail in \textbf{Appendix C.1}.

 Finding hacking intervals can be viewed as a form of robust optimization.
 Robust optimization serves as a worst case analysis in decision theory.
 Uncertainty sets are the primitives for hacking intervals, namely the ranges of user choices we are willing to consider.
 In prescriptively-constrained hacking intervals, the uncertainty set is the range of prescriptive choices the researcher is allowed to make.
 In tethered hacking intervals, the uncertainty set is determined by the set of functions achieving low loss.
 If we cannot easily determine the uncertainty set in advance, we may be able to learn the uncertainty sets from related problems if data (from other sources) are available.
 This is done by \citet{TulabandhulaRuISAIM14RO} for machine learning to determine uncertainty sets for decision making.